cfengine/documentation/manuals/enterprise-api/sql-queries.markdown

       ]
     }

-* * * * *

-Previous: [Asynchronous
-Queries](/manuals/Enterprise-3-0-API#Asynchronous-Queries), Up: [SQL
-Queries](/manuals/Enterprise-3-0-API#SQL-Queries)

-#### 1.7.3 Subscribed Queries
+## Subscribed Queries

 Subscribed queries happen in the context of a user.
 Any user can create a query on a schedule and have it email to someone.

-##### 1.7.3.1 Example: Creating A Subscribed Query
+### Example: Creating A Subscribed Query

 Here we create a new query to count file changes by name and have the result sent to us by email.
 The schedule field is any CFEngine context expression.
 The backend polls subscriptions in a loop and checks whether it's time to generate a report and send it out.
-In the following example, user *milton* creates a new subscription to a report which he names *file-changes-report*, which will be sent out every Monday night.
+In the following example, user `milton` creates a new subscription to a report which he names `file-changes-report`, which will be sent out every Monday night.
 His boss will get an email with a link to a PDF version of the report.

-**Request**(lines split and indented for presentability)
+**Request** (lines split and indented for presentability)

     curl -k --user admin:admin https://test.cfengine.com/api/user/milton/
        subscription/query/file-changes-report -X PUT -d